eduardocpacheco99/programming-guide-for-the-capm-r-package/en/estimating.md

-Having defined the final sample, suppose we went to visit all the selected households and the collected data were recorded in a file called `survey.data.csv`.  (to see a description of each variable, see the help page of the file typing `?survey.data`).
+Having defined the final sample, suppose we went to visit all the selected households and the collected data were recorded in a file called `survey.data.csv` (the help page for `survey.data` describes the variables).

 ```r